RSamaium/RPG-JS/readme.md

 ![Header icon](/docs/header.png)

-# RPG JS v3-beta.
+# RPG JS v3.
 Create RPG and MMORPG in your browser

 RPG JS is a framework for creating RPGs and MMORPGs.The code remains the same depending on the type of game!

-> **Don't hesitate to propose your ideas, your remarks and feedbacks on bugs, that will allow us to progress faster on the project!**

 [rpgjs.dev](https://rpgjs.dev)

 ## Important Note

 > It only works on NodeJS version 14.
-You can help with the development to make it work on version 16 (you will have to update Webpack and Node SASS in packages/compiler)

 ## Community